-The Office of Facilities and Administrative Services (OFAS) Administrative Services Division, is responsible for administering the Department of the Interior (DOI) flag, seal and emblem program.
-The flag, seal and emblem are visible symbols of the Department of the Interior and may not be used with any commercial or other unofficial enterprise without the written approval of the Director, Office of Facilities and Administrative Services.
+The Office of Facilities and Administrative Services (OFAS) is responsible for administering the Department of the Interior (DOI) flag, seal and emblem program.
+The flag, seal and emblem are visible symbols of the DOI and may not be used with any commercial or other unofficial enterprise without the written approval of the Director, OFAS.
 Policies and procedures are contained in the Departmental Manual (DM) 310, Chapters 4 & 5 and include the following: 1) Approvals for official use of the DOI flag and/or seal (including private sector requests); 2) Guidance on displaying and flying the DOI and U.S. flags at DOI Facilities; 3) Half-staffing of U.S. Flag; 4) Review and coordination of proposed designs for new or existing bureau or office seals.

-Bureaus and offices will display and use the U.S. flag as required by Public Law 94-344; 36 U.S.C. § 173-178.
-The U.S. flag should be flown in accordance with 36 U.S.C. §174.
+Bureaus and offices will display and use the U.S. flag as required by Public Law 94-344 and 36 U.S.C. § 173-178.
 The U.S. flag should be displayed in the Offices of the Secretary, Solicitor, Assistant Secretaries, Inspector General, and the headquarters and regional headquarters offices of bureaus and offices.
 It should also be displayed or flown at official functions and special occasions.
 The position and manner of display of the U.S. flag will be in accordance with 36 U.S.C. §175 which outlines common use requirements.
 Generally, when the U.S. flag is displayed with other flags on separate staffs, it will be on the right, i.e., the flags own right (viewers left).
 No other flag may be placed higher than the U.S. flag.

 The use of a seal by the Department of the Interior is authorized and required by the Act of August 24, 1912 (37 Stat.
 498; 43 U.S.C.
 1460 et seq.).
 The seal consists of a male buffalo with the head and body in a left position, standing on a prairie, with mountains and a rising sun in the background, enclosed within two concentric circles, having the words "U.S. Department of the Interior" and the date "March 3, 1849" inscribed in the top and bottom arcs within these circles.
 The official seal is three dimensional and 15¼ inches in diameter.
 Any reproduction or use shall not vary in design or appearance.